 - Hands-on skills and simulation labs set up to give you the skills, confidence, and clinical reasoning necessary to succeed in professional practice.

 - Clinical rotations specifically chosen to help familiarize you with a variety of healthcare settings and situations, all under the close supervision of an experienced clinical instructor.

-Because you must pass the NCLEX-RN to practice as a registered nurse, Mercer ABSN features built-in test prep throughout the program.
-Every test you take during the program was written in the style of the NCLEX to help you prepare.
+Because you must pass the NCLEX-RN to practice as a registered nurse, Mercer ABSN features built-in test prep throughout the track.
+Every test you take during the track was written in the style of the NCLEX to help you prepare.